 ADR Office Hours

 Have you taken CDE’s Improving IEP Teams: Skills for Resolving Conflict training, or the IEP Facilitator training?
 Do you need support in using the tools from either training?
-Drop in to our Alternative Dispute Resolution Office Hours, every Tuesday, from 4:00 p.m.-6:00 p.m. and ask your questions!
+Drop in to our Alternative Dispute Resolution Office Hours, every Tuesday, from 3:00 p.m.- 5:00 p.m. and ask your questions!
 We can also support you in using the tools/skills in your virtual IEP meetings.
-These office hours will run weekly from: Upcoming 2020-2021 Dates TBD.
-See you there!
+Office hours will begin August 31st - May 31st!

 Want to learn facilitative skills?